 If we think about the things in Philippians 4:8 we will speak those things.
 Just as a ship is controlled by a small rudder, so we are controlled by a little member of our body, the tongue.
 This is why Paul said he put his body under subjection.
 If we are to grow in Christ-likeness, we must submit to His Word.
 Do you remember that in all Job went through, the Bible says that Job never sinned with his lips?
 I’ve often wondered how in the world someone could go through that kind of suffering yet keep their words in check.
 As astounding as Job’s good behavior is to us, Scripture provides us with the answer to how we can live like that as well.

 There is no magic formula for taming the tongue; it is just something we have to work at.
 The tongue is an unruly fire set on destruction that does not sound very hopeful; it isn’t in my strength.
 There’s a reason why James said that it’s the mature person who can tame their tongue because it isn’t easy, but it is doable with the help of the Holy Spirit.

 James 3:7-12 TLV “For every species of beasts and birds, reptiles and sea creatures, is tamed and has been tamed by mankind.
 8 But no human being can tame the tongue.
-It is an unruly evil, full of deadly poison.
-9 With it we bless our God and Father, and with it we curse men, who have been made in the similitude of God.
-10 Out of the same mouth proceed blessing and cursing.
+It is a restless evil, full of deadly poison.
+9 With it we bless our Adonai and Father, and with it we curse people, who are made in the image of God.
+10 From the same mouth comes blessing and cursing.
 My brothers and sisters, these things should not be.
 11 A spring doesn’t pour out fresh and bitter water from the same opening, does it?
 12 My brothers and sisters, can a fig tree produce olives, or a vine produce figs?
 Neither can salt water produce fresh water.”